raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 #### Usage

-You can use the library in your testing by downloading the telemetry data for the ISS flight path and when your code runs it will tell you exactly where the ISS is currently.
+You can download the telemetry data for the ISS flight path to use the `pyephem` library in your tests.
+When your code runs, it will tell you exactly where the ISS currently is.

-Browse or download [celestrak.com/NORAD/elements/stations.txt](https://www.celestrak.com/NORAD/elements/stations.txt) and copy-and-paste the first three lines into variables in your code to get the latest telemetry data for the ISS flight path.
-This will be automatically updated when your code runs on the ISS.
+Browse to, or download and open, [celestrak.com/NORAD/elements/stations.txt](https://www.celestrak.com/NORAD/elements/stations.txt) and copy and paste the first three lines as variables into your code to get the latest telemetry data for the ISS flight path.
+This data will be automatically updated when your code runs on the ISS.

 ```python
 from ephem import readtle